Monday, September 23, 2024

 Lightwave portable magnetic stand for Elecraft KX3 and PX3

-Elecraft KX3 is a fantastic portable transceiver but one thing I thought could be improved is using a better stand to the stock, foldable legs.
+Elecraft KX3 is a fantastic portable transceiver but one thing I thought could be improved on is the front panel presentation by using a better stand to the stock, foldable legs.

-The built-in foldable feet are a bit annoying as they require the user to manipulate the the thumb-screws holding the radio together and because they are opposing, this needs to be done in different directions when standing in front of the radio, not to mention that the front panel sits at too low of an angle for my taste.
+The built-in foldable legs of the radio are a bit annoying to deal with as they require the user to manipulate the thumbscrews used also for holding the radio together.
+Because the thumb screws are opposing, this needs to be done in different directions when standing in front of the radio, not to mention that the front panel sits at too low of an angle for my taste.

-I decided to design a lightweight stand that has small footprint and it can be assembled or taken apart in seconds in the field and will give a good support for the radio without the need to completely unfold the stock legs.
+I decided to design a lightweight stand that has small footprint, easily carried in the field and it can be assembled or taken apart in seconds.
+The goal is to give a good support for the radio without the need to completely unfold the stock legs.

 The two legs of the stand were designed with TinkerCad and then 3D printed.

-The weight is exactly 2oz. but there is a room to shave off some of it in the next version.
+The weight is exactly 2oz. but there is a room to shave off some of the weight (in the next version).

-Inside of the holes for the spacer rods, I glued small neodymium magnets.
+Inside the blind holes of the legs used for the carbon-fiber spacer rods, I glued small neodymium magnets (source eBay - 1/4" x 1/8" N42 type).
 I made a "bed" for friction-fit of each magnet which has a slightly smaller diameter than the main hole, matching the inside diameter of the rod.
-All magnets are also glued in their "beds" in the same orientation (polarity).
+All magnets are pressed into the "bed", glued in the same orientation (polarity) by adding a drop of Super Glue before pressing the magnet in place.

-The stand is assembled together in seconds.
+The stand can be assembled together literally in seconds.
 The spacer rods just snap firmly in place and hold the entire stand together.
 Disassembling is just as easy by pulling everything apart.

 The magnet-to-magnet attraction provides just the right amount of holding force without making it difficult to pull apart.